coderefinery/manuals/broadcaster.rst

 This page explains the setup and how-to guide for the OBS broadcaster.
 This person manages the technical setup of :doc:`OBS <obs>` and thus the streaming.
-This person often is, but does not have to be, the OBS director [todo: link] who switches the scenes and manages the broadcast after it has started.
+This person often is, but does not have to be, the :doc:`director` who switches the scenes and manages the broadcast after it has started.